dmeehan1968/Composition/README.md

 ### Array

 A standalone implementation of an immutable array.
+It implements its abilities through composition rather than inheritance.

 It acts as delegate to the ArrayImpl in order to provide storage to the implementation.